 MoPub is a mobile ad serving platform that provides monetization tools for app developers.

-The platform enables you to monetize your app inventory via a single SDK integration and maximize revenue through programmatic demand from leading brands, agencies, and mobile-focused trading desks.
+The platform enables you to monetize your app inventory.
+How?
+Via a single SDK integration.
+You can maximize revenue through programmatic demand from leading brands, agencies, and mobile-focused trading desks.

 - Amazon Ads